primasio/primas-api-doc/getting-started.md

 **This is only for the platform applications.**

-The UGC platform assigned each of its user a numeric unique ID in the system.
-This ID, together with the root account ID, is used to identify the application user in Primas network.
+Platforms usually assign each of their users a numeric unique ID in the system.
+This ID, together with the root account ID, is used to identify the platform user in Primas network.

-For the UGC platform, there's not too much profile data needed for the user in the Primas network.
+For some platforms, there's not too much profile data needed for the user in the Primas network.
 The name and id might already be sufficient.
 In this case, we don't even need to have a separated sign up process.
 We can already use the content publishing API to post content on behalf of the user, with the id and name of the user attached in the request.
 The user account will be created automatically.